Shopping & Reviews

 Q: Can a food steamer cook rice?

 The easiest way to cook rice at home is with a rice cooker.
-Rice cookers can do double-duty as food steamers, making them a great option for those who prefer multi-purpose kitchen appliances.
+Rice cookers can do double-duty as food steamers, so they're a great option for those who prefer multi-purpose kitchen appliances.

 Q: Can I cook meat in a food steamer?